Premiership of Pedro Sánchez

+Sánchez's premiership has been marked by several international events that have harmed Spanish interests, such as the COVID-19 pandemic, the fall of Kabul, the Russian invasion of Ukraine, the political instability in Latin America and the Gaza war, among others.
+At the same time, domestic events such as the Storm Filomena and the Cumbre Vieja volcanic eruption has also caused trouble during his premiership.
+In any case, Sánchez's policies have had a markedly pro-European character, and the prime minister's economic policy has been characterized by an increase in public spending and taxes, as well as direct opposition to the austerity policy carried out during the 2008–2014 Spanish financial crisis.
+Equality has been one of the most important elements, having increased minimum wage and promoted new laws against sexual assaults, an expansion of the abortion law and the approval of the trans law.
+In this sense, Sánchez has always maintained a balanced cabinet of men and women.

+The opposition has criticized him for his pacts with regional parties, mainly of pro-independence ideology.
+These criticisms increased with the formation of his third government, since measures such as an amnesty law for Catalan independentists condemned by the 2017 illegal independence referendum caused numerous protests in the streets.

 Inauguration

 Sánchez was appointed by the King on 1 June 2018 and took office the following day in his presence.
-Present at the ceremony, as is tradition, were former Prime Minister Mariano Rajoy, the First Notary of the Kingdom, Rafael Catalá, and the rest of the country's main authorities.
+Present at the ceremony, as is tradition, were former prime minister Mariano Rajoy, the First Notary of the Kingdom, Rafael Catalá, and the rest of the country's main authorities.

 Spanish media noted that while Sánchez was swearing his oath of office on the Spanish Constitution, no Bible nor crucifix were on display, for the first time in modern Spanish history due to Sánchez's atheism.
 After being sworn in, Sánchez announced that he would only propose measures that had considerable parliamentary support, and reaffirmed the government's compliance with the EU deficit requirements.

 The 17 ministers of his new cabinet took office on 7 June 2018.
 Sánchez formed a cabinet with 11 of the 18 ministerial positions of the Council being held by women.